Mebrie-Awoke/AccademicConnection_FrontEnd/README.md

 🌍 Overview Of AccademicConnection

-CampusConnect is designed to enhance the university experience by bringing all aspects of campus life into one place — from finding study partners to accessing textbooks and tracking campus events.
+AccademicConnection is designed to enhance the university experience by bringing all aspects of campus life into one place — from finding study partners to accessing textbooks and tracking campus events.

 The frontend provides an intuitive and mobile-friendly UI, ready to connect with a Node.js + MongoDB backend.